hnucamendi/codingCheatSheet/JavaScript/README.md

 }
 ```

-Hopefully, this gives some insight into how JavaScript works, we can see that there are pre-defined objects that we can call methods(functions) upon to execute tasks; This makes writing code a lot easier since we don't have to define all of this functionality ourselves.
+Hopefully, this gives some insight into how JavaScript works, we can see that there are pre-defined objects that we can call methods to execute tasks; This makes writing code a lot easier since we don't have to define all of this functionality ourselves.
 Now Ill summarize the important things we covered in this first block of code:

-- Object
-  - Some languages have this same concept in different variations, its a group of code or data that is paired/organized in `key value pairs` `{age: 44}`
-- Method(Function)
-  - A method is the name for a function when it is part of an object, though it is the same as a function in practice, we give it a different name to differentiate
-- Boilerplate Code
-  - A block of code that is required for the compiler to understand how to read the code.
-JavaScript does not have boilerplate code

 # JavaScript Best Practices